AMWA-TV/bcp-007-01/docs/Overview.md

 # AMWA BCP-NMOS-NDI: NMOS with NDI

 ## Introduction
-NDI (Network Display Interface) is an IP transport and control technology created by Newtek, now part of VizRT.
+NDI (Network Display Interface) is an IP transport and control technology created by Newtek, a division of VizRT.
 It includes definitions of encoding, transport and provides a full SDK to implement IP media transport.
 This document outlines how NDI devices can be managed through NMOS IS-04 and IS-05.

 Familiarity with the [JT-NM Reference Architecture](https://jt-nm.org/reference-architecture/) and the [NDI® SDK](https://ndi.video/sdk/) are assumed.